 Don't look for a new job.
 Lending Institutions like to see a consistent career history on your application forms.
 Finding a new job (particularly one with a better paycheck) may not change your ability to qualify for a mortgage loan.
 However, getting a new career during the application process might affect whether or not you are approved.

-Don't move finances around or switch banks.
-Bank statements from the last few months for your accounts (savings, checking, money market, and others) will likely be reviewed as the lending institution considers your mortgage application.
-To avoid potential fraud, most loans want detailed paperwork to verify the source of all cash.
-Changing banks or moving money to another account - even if its merely to pool funds - might hinder the review of your funds.
+Don't move money around or change banks.
+Bank statements from the last two or three months for your accounts (checking, savings, money market, and other assets) will probably be analyzed as the lending institution makes decisions regarding your approval.
+To detect potential fraud, most lending institutions need detailed paperwork to document the source of all cash.
+Even for practical purposes, moving around money or switching banks might make it harder for the lender to confirm your bank history.